vishwanathdugani/dependency_management/README.md

 ### Repository and Docker Setup

-The repository can be found at `git@github.com:vishwanathdugani/dependency_management.git`.
 To deploy the API locally using Docker, use the provided `docker-compose.yml` file with the `docker-compose up` command.

 This setup encapsulates the application in a container, streamlining deployment and ensuring environment consistency.

 This API stands out for its practical application in managing package dependencies, offering a robust solution for developers navigating complex software ecosystems.